-The Awards evening will involve a sit-down dinner at a prominent location(TBA) in Sydney on Oct.
+The Awards evening will involve a sit-down dinner at the Four Seasons Hotel in Sydney on Oct.
 19th (6 - 9pm, smart casual attire).
 The evening will include the Annual Service Science Oration delivered by the Guest of Honour.
 The evening will also include presentations by the Award Finalists, as well as the announcement of the Awards.

 The Service Science Society has been established to build the scientific underpinning of services to create the necessary innovations for a productive and well-grounded service economy in Australia.
 The Service Science Society hopes to achieve this through the support of world-class research in services, undergraduate and post graduate service science education and policy assistance for innovations in the service economy, for the purpose of increasing the productivity and fostering the development of service related industries.
 The membership of the Service Science Society is open to both individual and corporate members who want to support this vision and to be involved in the further development of the service economy in Australia.